Swydo/custom-integrations/docs/reference/adapterConfiguration.md

             requestKey: 'foo',
             // Object (optional) - options to fetch filter options using a request
             optionsRequest: {
-                // String - identifier of the endpoint the request will be made to.
+                // String (optional) - identifier of the endpoint the request will be made to.
+Defaults to the current endpoint.
                 endpointId: 'example-adapter:foo',
                 // String - name of the field that functions as the identifier of the options.
                 idField: 'fooId',